 If you love reading books, there’s a chance you’ve thought about writing one, too – which is where some words of encouragement can be handy.

 But it's our regular 21 Questions interview series that offers perhaps the simplest and most to-the-point writing advice out there, as we ask authors a very simple question: ‘What’s the best piece of writing advice you’ve ever been given?’
-Below are some of our favourite answers.
+Below are some of our favourite answers from global bestselling authors who have been publishing books for decades to our debut writers who are launching their first novels into the world this year.

 Read, read, read